lumbrzach/contributionsAPI/README.md

-\*\*Project Title:
+## Project Title:

 Contributions API

-\*\*Project Description:
+## Project Description:

 This is a sample API that provides information on the Senate race in the 2014 Georgia General Election.
-It was developed to demonstrate the ability to use two seperate third-party API's to create my own.
+It was developed to demonstrate the ability to use two seperate third-party API's to consolidate and process data.
 The data is sourced from the Google Civic Information API and the Maplight API.
+This was also an exercise to demonstrate the ability to set up a basic server, employ code tests, utilize promise-chaining, and work with async/await.

-\*\*Getting Started:
+## Getting Started:

 -Clone this repository to your computer